Top 10 American Civil War Historical Sites

 Fought July 1-3, 1863 Robert E. Lee’s second invasion of the North would become one of the best-known battles of the Civil War.

 The last day of battle would end with a futile Confederate attack known as Pickett’s Charge, ending in an important Union victory.
-Afterward, President Lincoln will make the Gettysburg Address, one of the most famous speeches in American History.
+Afterward, President Lincoln made the Gettysburg Address, one of the most famous speeches in American History.

 Impressive monuments dot the landscape marking units’ positions.
 Along with the colossal National Park Multiple visitor centers, various museums, and attractions can be found in town.